OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 :::

-4. Download the previous version of the Octopus installer, from our [Previous releases page](https://octopus.com/downloads/previous).
+4. Download the previous version of the Octopus installer, from our�[Previous releases page](https://octopus.com/downloads/previous).

 ![](/docs/images/3048440/5866176.png)